Gathering detailed insights and metrics for error-ex

 str

-: The string to create- Use the delimiter
+: The string to create

 %s

-1var errorEx = require('error-ex'); 2 3var FileError = errorEx('FileError', {fileName: errorEx.line('in %s')}); 4 5var err = new FileError('problem reading file'); 6err.fileName = '/a/b/c/d/foo.js'; 7throw err; 8 9/* 10 FileError: problem reading file 11 in /a/b/c/d/foo.js 12 at tryReadme() (readme.js:7:1) 13*/
+to specify where in the string the value should go1var errorEx = require('error-ex'); 2 3var FileError = errorEx('FileError', {fileName: errorEx.line('in %s')}); 4 5var err = new FileError('problem reading file'); 6err.fileName = '/a/b/c/d/foo.js'; 7throw err; 8 9/* 10 FileError: problem reading file 11 in /a/b/c/d/foo.js 12 at tryReadme() (readme.js:7:1) 13*/

 errorEx.append(str)